sauvikbiswas/AOTS/posts/functions-i.md

 ['__call__', '__class__', '__delattr__', '__dir__', '__doc__', '__eq__', '__format__', '__ge__', '__getattribute__', '__gt__', '__hash__', '__init__', '__init_subclass__', '__le__', '__lt__', '__module__', '__name__', '__ne__', '__new__', '__qualname__', '__reduce__', '__reduce_ex__', '__repr__', '__self__', '__setattr__', '__sizeof__', '__str__', '__subclasshook__', '__text_signature__']
 ```

-In essence, the entity `dir` is no different than `an_int`, `a_string` or `vector`.
+In essence, the entity `dir` is no different than `an_int`, `a_string` or `math`.
 They all contain different things but structurally they are treated like each other--they are all objects.

 ## Lambda--the anonymous, single-line functions